HanaFEKI/Histopathology_foundation_models/Learning Techniques/Self-Supervised Learning/README.md

 ## 📚 Categories of SSL

 This README provides an **introductory overview** of Self-Supervised Learning.

-🔍 The detailed techniques are explored in the respective folders of this repository:
+The detailed techniques are explored in the respective folders of this repository.

-- `Contrastive Learning/` – Contrastive Learning methods like SimCLR, MoCo, CLIP
-- `Masked Modeling/` – Masked modeling methods like MAE, BEiT
-- `Self-Distillation/` – Self-Distillation methods like DINO, BYOL

-### 1. 🔄 Contrastive Learning
+### 1. 🔄 [Contrastive Learning] (../../Contrastive%20Learning/)

 Learns by pulling together positive pairs (e.g., augmented views of the same image) and pushing apart negative pairs.

-#### 🔑 Key Methods:

 | Method | Paper | Core Idea |
 |--------|-------|-----------|